csc-training/summerschool/gpu/docs/09-multi-gpu.md

 # One GPU per (CPU) Thread

-* one GPU per CPU thread
-    * e.g. one OpenMP CPU thread per GPU being used
+* For example: one OpenMP CPU thread per GPU being used
-* HIP and SYCL APIs are threadsafe
+* HIP/CUDA APIs are threadsafe
-    * multiple threads can call the functions at the same time
-* each thread can create its own context on a different GPU
+* Each thread have designated context to the GPU assigned to it
     * when setting the device a context per thread is created
     * easy device management with no changing of device
-* from the point of view of a single thread, the implementation closer to a single-GPU case
-* communication between threads still not trivial

-# One GPU per (CPU) Thread: Code Example

 <div class="column" width=85%>
 *HIP*